GET ORDAINED

 List of states where child marriage is banned (states where you must be 18 to get married)

-As of today, underage marriage is illegal in 18 U.S. states and territories (at the time of writing):
+As of today, underage marriage is illegal in 17 U.S. states, the District of Columbia, and 3 US territories (at the time of writing):

-Connecticut, Delaware, District of Columbia, Maine, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, Oregon, Pennsylvania, Puerto Rico, Rhode Island, Vermont, Virginia, and Washington.
+American Samoa, Connecticut, Delaware, District of Columbia, Maine, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, Oregon, Pennsylvania, Puerto Rico, Rhode Island, US Virgin Islands, Vermont, Virginia, and Washington.

 Jessica Levey